 When we think of air pollution, we often think of looming coal plant towers spilling thick black smoke into the air.
 We also visualize the exhaust from semi-trucks struggling to gain speed and the cloudy haze settled over highways.
 But most air pollution is invisible to the naked eye.
 It’s caused by man-made forces and from nature.
 It comes from gases, dust particles, smoke from fires, and volcanic ash.
 Poor air quality can worsen your child’s asthma symptoms.
 It can be the catalyst for breathing issues and hospital visits.
 Prepare, protect, and take precautions if you live in an area with unhealthy air.

 We can’t avoid air pollution outside our doors.
 It comes with the territory if you live in a large metropolitan city or a climate prone to wildfires.
 High concentrations of unhealthy air, found in megacities like Beijing and New Delhi, can irritate and inflame sensitive airways.
 Smoke from California’s wildfires also exacerbates asthma symptoms and flare-ups.

-If you live in a polluted area, here are the 10 things you can do to keep your child’s asthma in check.
+If you live in a polluted area, here are the 10 things you can do to keep your child’s health in check.

 1. Know the AQI

 What’s AQI?
 It stands for air quality index.
 AQI tells you how high or low the air pollutant level is in your area and knowing the AQI helps you make better choices for your kid's health.
 When the AQI hits 51, your child could start experiencing asthma symptoms while they are at recess or playing sports.
 When the AQI hits 101, you should limit the time your child spends outside.

-The Environmental Protection Agency calculates AQI using four air pollutant factors:
+The Environmental Protection Agency calculates AQI using five air pollutant factors: